 | Slovenia | SIAIS / e-Customs (Slovenian Automated Import System) |

-Why is the SAD disappearing as part of customs modernisation?
+Why is the SAD Single Administrative Document disappearing as part of customs modernisation?

-For decades, it was submitted in paper form or as a PDF via clearance software.
+For decades, it was submitted in paper form or as a PDF using clearance software.

-The SAD (Single Administrative Document) is being phased out as part of the European customs modernisation process due to the introduction of the automated computer system known as “ICS / CDS / DELTA” depending on the country, which is gradually replacing paper-based processes with electronic management of customs declarations.
+The SAD Single Administrative Document is being phased out as part of European customs modernisation due to the introduction of an automated IT system known as “ICS / CDS / DELTA” depending on the country, which is gradually replacing paper-based processes with electronic customs declaration management.

-- Switch to electronic processes: the paper SAD is being replaced by computerised systems such as DELTA, ATLAS or CDS, depending on the country.
+- Shift to electronic processes: the paper SAD is being replaced by IT systems such as DELTA, ATLAS or CDS, depending on the country.

-- Time and cost savings: no longer any need to print, send or physically archive the SAD.
+- Time and cost savings: no more need to print, send or physically archive the SAD.

-- Direct connection to tax and customs authorities: all information is transmitted automatically, speeding up customs clearance.
+- Direct connection to tax and customs authorities: all information is transmitted automatically, speeding up clearance.

 - European interoperability: electronic systems enable harmonised information exchange between all Member States.

-What is replacing the SAD in the new customs clearance model?
+What replaces the SAD in the new customs clearance model?

-The SAD is disappearing because all declarations are now submitted electronically through centralised customs systems.
+The SAD is disappearing because all declarations are now made electronically through centralised customs systems.
 This digitalisation simplifies and harmonises procedures while reducing errors.
 Companies nevertheless remain responsible for the information submitted.

 | Limitations of the SAD (former system) | Advantages of the new system |